NicoloCavalli95horses/KMS-web-testing/content/06 Courses, webinars/ERMSEI 2025 Summer School/Empirical Research Methods in SE.md

 A good data presentation can be useful to find logical errors or bias

 How many variables: as much as it serves the purposes of the study

+**Controlled experiments**
+- Randomized controlled trial (RCT): treatment applied only to one subset of the population.
+Members are assigned randomly.
+Used in pharma
+- Natural experiments: population assignment cannot be controlled, but can be random and representative.